DEV6hub/Electron-Bootcamp/README.md

 localhost:3000.Go to folder JSON Server at the root level and run below commands.

 `json-server --watch signup.json`
-`json-server --watch tshirts.json --port 4000` -- You can check
+`json-server --watch tshirts.json --port 4000`

  You can check by typing below urls in your browser to see if the server has spin up.